miri-lang/miri/README.md

 ```
 namespace Primitives
   // The most generic type which is the base to all other types.
-  // Everything comes from Void.
+  // Everything comes from the Void.
   type Void

 namespace Primitives